-Bigamy is defined as the act of marrying one person while you are still married to someone else.1
+Penal Code 281 PC is the California statute that defines the crime of bigamy.
+This section makes it a crime to marry one person while you are still married to someone else.1

 And in California, bigamy is a crime.
 In fact, it is what is known as a “wobbler” in California law.2

-This means that it may prosecuted as either
+This means that 281 PC may be prosecuted as either

 - a California misdemeanor, with a maximum county jail sentence of one (1) year, or